snowplow-archive/snowplow.github.com/_posts/2016-02-19-the-inaugural-snowplow-meetup-budapest-is-a-wrap.md

 Two and a half weeks ag ago the Snowplow team was out in the beautiful city of Budapest for the inaugural [Snowplow Meetup Budapest][budapest-meetup].

 The event was kicked off with an awesome presentation from [Gabor Ratky][gabor], CTO at [Secret Sauce Partners][secret-sauce-partners], one of our earliest adopters.
+Gabor discussed the journey that the Secret Sauce team had been on, and how they came to Snowplow after trying a number of alternatives including Mixpanel, Kissmetrics and building their own platform.
 You can view his slides below:

 <iframe src="//slides.com/sspinc/snowplow-at-secret-sauce/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>